Sarani1612/milestone-project-2/README.md

 given that that would typically be around the time of day where you would be heading to the theatre.

 ### User Stories
-- as a first time user of the website, I can easily move through the sections without too much clicking.
+- as a user of the website, I can easily navigate between the sections of the website.
+- as a first time user of the website, I can intuitively get to what I am looking for.
-- as a firs time user of the website, I can quickly get a sense of what the business is about and what they offer.
+- as a first time user of the website, I can quickly get a sense of what the business is about and what they offer.
 - as a potential customer, I can easily locate the business' social media profiles where I will be able to get more information and read reviews.
 - as a returning customer, I can quickly get in touch with the business to discuss my next vacation without necessarily having to go through the other sections.
+- as a potential customer who is trying to pick a destination, I can find information on the individual cities and compare my options.

 ### Wireframes
 See the wireframes I created for this website by clicking on the links below.